Resolve

 lang:en

-A Record, Record Set, or Record Part produced or acquired and retained by an Agent in the course of Activity.
+Information produced or acquired and retained by an Agent in the course of life or work activity.

 lang:en